Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

 Cons: The earthquake risk is 900% higher than the national average, and destructive hillside wildfires and mudslides have a history in this area.
-The most recent fires were in late 2017, and the most recent mudslides were in early 2018 (neighboring Montecito was particularly hard hit).

 Recommended as a Retirement Spot?
 Yes